-- a) These rules apply to the LLM in International Human Rights Law.
-The rules should be read in conjunction with the relevant Programme Structure, Programme Specification and on-line Module Directory entries.
+- a) These rules apply to the ALL Masters courses in the Department of History (except the MA in Local and Regional History), both full-time (12 months) and part-time (24 months).
+The rules should be read in conjunction with the relevant Programme Structure, Programme Specification and Module Directory entries.
 The Module Directory will give detail of assessment arrangements.
 The Programme Structure will identify which modules are core for the Course. - b) A taught module is any assessed component excluding the dissertation.
-A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed. - c) Note: LW998 Research Essay is regarded as a module, and not as a single assignment, for rules of assessment purposes. - d) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.
+A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed. - c) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.